Don Toliver discography

-The discography of American rapper and singer Don Toliver consists of four studio albums, one collaborative album, two mixtapes, and 49 singles (including eleven as a featured artist).

-In 2018, Toliver was featured on his Cactus Jack Records label boss, Travis Scott's song, "Can't Say", which debuted and peaked at number 38 on the Billboard Hot 100, marking his first entrance to the charts.
+The American rapper and singer Don Toliver has released five studio albums, one collaborative album, two mixtapes, and 49 singles (including eleven as a featured artist).
+In 2018, he was featured on his Cactus Jack Records label boss, Travis Scott's song, "Can't Say", which debuted and peaked at number 38 on the Billboard Hot 100, marking his first entrance to the charts.
 Toliver released his debut studio album, Heaven or Hell, on March 13, 2020.
 The album debuted and peaked at number seven on the Billboard 200.
 Later that year, he released a collaboration with Internet Money and Gunna titled "Lemonade", which features Nav and reached number six on the Hot 100, giving him his highest-charting song.
 In 2021, he was featured alongside Kid Cudi on Kanye West's song, "Moon", which debuted and peaked at number 17 on the Hot 100.

 Toliver released his second studio album, Life of a Don, on October 8, 2021.
 The album debuted and peaked at number two on the Billboard 200.
 In 2022, he was featured on the songs "Too Many Nights" by Metro Boomin and Future and "Used" by SZA, which debuted and peaked at numbers 22 and 30 on the Billboard Hot 100, respectively.
 Toliver released his third studio album, Love Sick, on February 24, 2023.
 The album debuted and peaked at number eight on the Billboard 200.
-Toliver released his fourth studio album, Hardstone Psycho, on June 14, 2024.
+He released his fourth studio album, Hardstone Psycho, on June 14, 2024.
 The album debuted and peaked at number three on the Billboard 200.
 It produced the top-40 single "Bandit", which debuted and peaked at number 38 on the Billboard Hot 100.
+Toliver released his fifth studio album, Octane, on January 30, 2026.
+The album debuted and peaked atop the Billboard 200, giving him his first number-one album.
+The album debuted and peaked atop the Billboard 200, giving him his first number-one album.
+It produced the top-20 singles "Body" and "E85" (which peaked at numbers 14 and 15, respectively), and the top-40 singles "Tiramisu" and "ATM" (which peaked at numbers 35 and 25, respectively).